chapkovski/custom-waiting-page-for-mturk/README.rst

 This code has been tested and seems to work fine with with oTree 1.4.2 and 2.1.9 (after adaptiong the code, if oTree 2).
 It has not been tested with other versions.

-Be careful, if you use the CustomMturkWaitPage in an elaborate experiment, with several apps and/or a complex grouping logic.
+Note : Be careful, if you use the CustomMturkWaitPage in an elaborate experiment, with a sequence of several apps and/or a complex grouping logic.
 It can be used in these situations, but this is less easy and would probably require that you understand how the code of page works (how it sets exiters, how it allows exiters to go through "standard" pages...).
 Otherwise, I would advise you to not depart from standard uses (cf. examples that are provided).
+In particular, a CustomMturkWaitPage is an extension of a standard oTree Wait Page with "group_by_arrival_time = True", even if you do not declare it in your app.
+Consequently, it must only be used as the first page of the page_sequence of an app.

 Installation:
 ***************